 Rising seniors have the most options in regards to their potential housing assignments.
-During your senior year, you may apply to be released from the College housing requirement to live in private off-campus housing or be eligible to live in college owned off campus housing.
-The process for release and eligibility has its own timeline.
+For your senior year, you may apply to be released from the College housing requirement to live in private off-campus housing.
+The private off-campus process has its own timeline for eligibility and release.
 It is important that you follow the procedure and stay up to date on all information that is sent out during the Fall semester.

-If you do not wish to live off-campus or in a Living Group (e.g. Greek chapter houses, Monroe Neighborhood House, Grossman House, or Special Interest Houses), you will be able to pick from a variety of options, including off-campus houses and apartments, on-campus apartment style living, traditional living spaces, or single rooms on traditional style floors.
-You can also apply for the privately-owned McCartney North.
+Like all students, you may choose to become affiliated with a Living Group (e.g. Greek chapter houses, Monroe Neighborhood House, Grossman House, or Special Interest Houses).
+Or you can select a room through lottery in a variety of options, including off-campus houses and apartments, on-campus apartment style living, traditional living spaces, single rooms on traditional style floors or the privately-owned Tator North and McCartney South.
 If you elect to live with a group or by yourself, you will be able to select during the Lottery event for your group size.
 Consult the room dimensions and floor plans page to better research specific spaces within the residence halls.
 Review the Timelines for all important dates.

 If you are abroad during the spring semester and plan to participate in the Lottery, either you or someone else in your mutually matched roommate group can select through the on-line Lottery process.

 As a rising Junior, you will have a greater array of housing options than in previous years, whether you are a member of a living group, pursue one of the various Housing Application processes, or participate in Lottery.